 Triple Crown Trail Maps

 Maps optimised for Garmin* watches, especially the ones with AMOLED screens (Fenix 8, Epix 2, ...).
-They work also great with other Garmin watches likes the Fenix 7 6 5 series, 965, 955...
+They work also great with other Garmin watches like the Fenix 7 6 5 series, 965, 955 and even Edge bike models and other handheld devices...

 Each map is a single downloadable file that you just have to transfer to the watch using the USB cable.